Why truffle hunting in Piedmont, Italy?

-On the contrary, the hills around the towns of Asti and Alessandria (called Monferrato), as well as the hills north of Alba (called Roero), still offer large and wild woods with decades-old trees.
+On the contrary, the hills around the towns of Asti and Alessandria (called Monferrato), as well as the hills north of Alba (called Roero), still offer large and wild patches of forest with decade-old trees.

-That’s where the delicate truffle-friendly environment has not been affected yet by agricultural or industrial sprawls.
+That’s where the delicate environment that truffles need to grow, has not been affected yet by agricultural or industrial sprawls.

-The full truffle hunting experience is a workout, (a boot camp!) lasting for several hours and taking place in muddy and slippery woods which are not welcoming at all.
+Let’s begin with saying that the full truffle hunting experience is a workout, (a bootcamp!) lasting for several hours and taking place in muddy and slippery woods which are not welcoming at all.

 Most hunters go out in the darkness of the wee hours, regardless of cold and rain, avoiding to reveal where potential finds might be.

 Our trusted truffle hunters though have developed easier routes, nothing grueling but trails set in real truffle woods where usually (but not always) truffles can be found within a reasonable distance.